Flying with a Baby: Tips and Useful Gadgets

 Bring plenty of diapers for your flights.
 Many babies tend to pee and poo more on planes, so they might require extra changing.

-On our first family trip to the Amalfi Coast it was somehow difficult to find a store or supermarket that sold mini diapers as we visited smaller towns.
+We normally buy diapers at the destination, but bring the amount needed for the first day or two in case we can’t find a store.
+For example, on our first family trip to the Amalfi Coast it was somehow difficult to find a store or supermarket that sold mini diapers as we visited smaller towns.
 I was glad I brought an emergency pack for the first few days.

 6. Extra Bottles with Formula